-Data Sandbox+: New Opportunities for Industry and Innovators to Work Together
+Data Sandbox+: New Opportunities to Collaborate with Innovators

 The Data Sandbox+ research competition builds on the success of the original ‘Data Sandbox’ initiative that RSSB launched in 2017.
 This funded five feasibility studies on how data can be used in novel ways to support performance improvements.

-Through the Data Sandbox+, which RSSB is funding in collaboration with Network Rail’s R&D, we are making £1.3m available to fund demonstrator projects.
-These will build on the work that has already been carried out or feasibility studies which propose new approaches and ideas.
+Through the Data Sandbox+, which RSSB is funding in collaboration with Network Rail’s R&D programme, we are making £1.3m available to fund demonstrator projects.
+These will build on the work that has already been carried out, or on feasibility studies which propose new approaches and ideas.

-Proposals for innovative data-driven solutions to the following key operational performance challenges are invited:
+Proposals are invited for innovative data-driven solutions to these key operational performance challenges:

 Data Sandbox+ builds on the repository of data that was made available for the original competition and includes new and refreshed content.
 If you would like to get involved by sharing data samples to enhance the repository and support future research, please get in touch.